-As a cyber security expert at NATO, Frank Satterwhite has in-depth insight into the best practice on how to protect online assets with cyber defence strategies. while Frank is not a spokesperson for NATO or the military, he is a cyber security specialist for NATO.
+As a cyber security specialist / independent consultant at NATO, Frank Satterwhite has in-depth insight into the best practice on how to protect online assets with cyber defence strategies.
+While Frank is not a spokesperson for NATO or the military, he has extensive experience in NATO, Coalition, and military environments.

 “Back in the day, you thought about security as military, but nowadays it’s more than that – Businesses have the same threats as the Pentagon!